UoMCodeReview/forum/README.md

 To see current review opportunities, simply browse the issues by clicking on the _Issues_ tab (see previous section).
 If you're interested in reviewing a particular piece of code, simply click on the corresponding issue and write a comment.

+## Acknowledgements

+This repository is a fork of the [Univeristy of Oxford code review Repository](https://github.com/OxfordCodeReviewNet/forum) which is shared under the CC-BY-SA-4.0 License.